spamegg1/reviews/README.md

 The concepts I learned here carried me all the way through; in fact in my Scala Spec, the first two courses by Martin Odersky were pretty much a repetition of these three courses.
 I was able to do the PAs of my Scala Spec without even watching Odersky's lecture videos!

 *Spam's recommendation:* Drop what you are doing and take these now!
 They will serve you forever.
+Many people struggle hard with these courses if they skip How to Code classes.
+So take those first!

 ### <a name="lpn"></a> Learn Prolog Now!
 https://lpn.swi-prolog.org/lpnpage.php?pageid=top